Electro-pneumatic brake system on British railway trains: Brake continuity wire

 On the previous EP brake systems, if the train divided or a serious air leak occurred the drop in brake pipe pressure automatically caused the brakes to apply.
 This feature was lost with the removal of the brake pipe, so an electronic equivalent was created.

 The brake continuity wire (a.k.a. trainwire 13) is fed with a 120 V DC control voltage from the battery and runs in a loop round the train, passing through various governors (air pressure operated electrical switches) in each carriage, finally feeding the power and brake control handle(s) in the driver's desk.
 If any of the governors should open due to low air pressure, or if the Brake Continuity Wire itself should be broken by the train dividing, the control voltage to the driver's desk will be cut off causing traction power to the motors to be removed and the emergency brake to be applied.

 Current use

-In the UK the most recently built multiple Units such as the Bombardier Electrostar family still use friction (disc) brakes which are operated by electro-pneumatic valves for their primary braking system.
+In the UK the most recently built Multiple Units such as the Alstom Aventra family still use friction (disc) brakes which are operated by electro-pneumatic valves for their primary braking system.
 Additionally dynamic braking is blended with this to achieve a higher braking force and reduce brake pad wear.